Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Conclusions

 \section{Conclusions}

 We study an extension of the SM with a complex singlet that invokes the Froggatt-Nielsen mechanism with an Abelian flavor symmetry.
-Such a model predicts $CP$-even and $CP$-odd Flavons that mediate FCNCs at the tree-level and thus can decay as $\phi\to tc$ ($\phi=H_F,\,A_F$), which is the focus of our work.
-We found the region of the parameter space consistent with the experimental constraints on the Higgs boson coupling modifiers, which is then used to evaluate the $\phi\to tc$ decays along with the $pp\to\phi\to tc$ production cross section at the HL-LHC via gluon fusion.
-It is found that the detection of the $H_F\to tc$ decay seems to be troublesome even at the HL-LHC, so we focus on the study of the $A_F\to tc$ decay, which seems to be more promising.
-We present a Monte Carlo analysis of both the signal $pp\to A_F\to tc\to b\ell\nu_{\ell}c+X$ and the main standard model background, which allow us to assess the possibility that this decay could be detected.
-It is found that for the integrated luminosities expected at the end of the LHC era, the signal of the $A_F\to tc$ decay is beyond the reach of detection.
-However, with the advent of the HL-LCH operating with luminosities in the $\mathcal{L}\sim1000-3000$ fb$^{-1}$ interval, it could be possible to detect the $A_F\to tc$ signal up the $5$--$8$ $\sigma$ level for a Flavon mass in the range of $200$-$500$ GeV as long as appropriate kinematic cuts are imposed.
-The chances of detecting the signal could get boosted if the tagging and misstagging efficiencies are improved \cite{ATLAS:2014pla}.
-The prospect of the HL-LHC \cite{Benedikt:2018ofy}, which would operate at a center-of-mass energy of 28 TeV and an integrated luminosity of $\mathcal{L}=12000$ fb$^{-1}$, is very promising for the search of new particles such as the Flavons, and so is the potential construction of a 100 TeV $pp$ collider \cite{Arkani-Hamed:2015vfh}.
+Such a model predicts $CP$-even and $CP$-odd Flavons that mediate FCNC at tree-level and thus can decay as $\phi\to tc$ ($\phi=H_F,\,A_F$), which is the focus of our work.
+We found the region of the parameter space consistent with both experimental and theoretical constraints.
+Then, we define a few benchmark points to evaluate the $\phi\to tc$ decays along with the flavon $\phi$ production cross-section at the LHC and its next stage, the HL-LHC.
+We present a Monte Carlo analysis of both the signal $gg\to \phi\to tc\to b\ell\nu_{\ell}c$ and the main standard model background, focusing on integrated luminosities in the range $140-1000$ fb$^{-1}$, which allow us to assess the possibility that this channel could be detected at the LHC in the best scenario of the model parameters.
+However, with the advent of the HL-LHC operating to $\mathcal{L}\sim1000$ fb$^{-1}$, it could be possible to detect the decays $\phi\to tc$ for a reasonable scenario in the $200<m_{A_F}<700$ GeV interval and $200<m_{H_F}<380$ GeV.
+However, if one considers the expected integrated luminosity at the HL-LHC ($3000$ fb$^{-1}$), the mass interval of the Flavons could be increased.
+We make available, upon request, the necessary files to reproduce the Monte Carlo analysis.